Pawan429/Web_scraping/README.md

 # Web_scraping
-The following script is written in python using the library "BeautifulSoup4".
+The following script is written in python using the libraries "Requests" & "BeautifulSoup4".
 Its a demo script that has a little bit of hard coding involved.